FilippoMB/Diffusion_models_tutorial/README.md

-## 1. Quick start
+# Diffusion models tutorial

-Recently, the [Stable Diffusion Public Release](https://stability.ai/blog/stable-diffusion-public-release) made available to everyone one of the most powerful deep learning models for image generation.
+A while ago [Stable Diffusion Public Release](https://stability.ai/blog/stable-diffusion-public-release) made available to everyone one of the most powerful deep learning models for image generation.

+This repository contains:

+- Tutorials on the theory behind diffusion models and on the software frameworks used to implement them.
-This repository is a collection of simple scripts that can be used to generate images with Stable Diffusion and gives an introduction to the theory behind diffusion models.
+- A collection of scripts and notebooks that can be used to generate images with Stable Diffusion.
+- A basic guide to prompt engineering.
+- A list of resources to dig deeper into the world of diffusion models.

+## 1. 🚀 Quick start

+### 📃 Read up

-Check [here](https://docs.google.com/presentation/d/1jUO9jZLtUGoK7kgg0kurBgDwDsNOLybrYKU-O2y98xM/edit?usp=sharing) for a short introduction about the idea behind diffusion models and stable diffusion.
+Check these [slides](https://docs.google.com/presentation/d/1jUO9jZLtUGoK7kgg0kurBgDwDsNOLybrYKU-O2y98xM/edit?usp=sharing) for a short introduction about the idea behind diffusion models and stable diffusion.

+### 💻 Play with notebooks

-To try out **Stable Diffusion**, you can run one of the Colab notebooks below.
+To try out **Stable Diffusion** by running run one of the Colab notebooks below.

 - Text to image [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1MyESLsR8D5l_EBqumwxL0eMzNmd3uqs6?usp=sharing)
 - Image to image [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1zjr9n60q3G8Qd87WG3ZnjDgI-D1YBCbG?usp=sharing)